shierro/cv/README.md

 * Built with Vuejs + Vuex with Vuetify

 # TODO
->Put some real data on [language & tech, educ] pages
+>Put some data on Education page :)